gags-lover/Vinylore/README.md

 ## Download and Install

-To use Vinylore, Download the **Vinylore-v1-0-0.zip**  from the [here](https://github.com/astat1cc/Vinylore/releases/latest).
-To install, unzip the archive file and click the apk installer.
+To use Vinylore, Download the **Vinylore-v1-0-0.apk**  from the [here](https://github.com/astat1cc/Vinylore/releases/latest).
+To install, open the file file and install.

  ## **Technologies**
 - **Android SDK**